sschmid/pw-terminal-password-manager/README.md

 ╰──────────────────────────────────────────────────────────────────────────────╯
 ```

-# example with multiple keychains
+# Example: Using multiple keychains

 `pw` allows you to interact with multiple keychains from different password
 managers.
 This feature is particularly useful when you have keychains stored
 in various locations.
 You can specify different keychains using the `PW_RC`